ReactorV/YRAL375/README.md

 - 👋 Hi, I’m @YRAL375
 - 👀 I’m interested in Frontend development, JavaScript(React.js, Node.js)
-- 🌱 I’m currently learning Node.js (Express)
+- 🌱 I’m currently learning AWS + Node.js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me vvoitkus@mail.ru
+- 📫 How to reach me vvoitkus@gmail.com

 <!---
 YRAL375/YRAL375 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.